Sebastian Telfair: Legal issues

 On October 16, 2006, Telfair had a chain, valued at $50,000, snatched from his possession outside Sean "Diddy" Combs's restaurant, Justin's.
 As it happened, rapper Fabolous was shot outside the same club shortly afterward.
 The following night, Telfair left a pre-season basketball game against the New York Knicks at Madison Square Garden to observe a police lineup, but he did not identify any of the potential suspects.

 Telfair and a friend, Al Eden Fuentes, were arrested early on April 20, 2007, and charged with felony possession of a weapon.
 The arrest was preceded by a traffic stop prompted when Telfair was spotted driving his 2006 Range Rover at 77 mph on the Bronx River Parkway, a 45 mph zone.
 Telfair was driving with a suspended Florida license.
 Furthermore, when police searched Telfair's vehicle, they uncovered a loaded .45 caliber handgun under the passenger's seat.
 Both Telfair and Eden claimed to not have any knowledge of the firearm.
-Police had yet to determine the registration status of the handgun.
+The police were unable to determine the registration status of the handgun.

 In September 2008, Telfair pleaded guilty to criminal possession of a weapon and received three years' probation.
 In October 2008, the NBA handed him a three-game suspension following the guilty plea.

 On June 11, 2017, Telfair and another man were arrested on weapons and marijuana-related charges during a traffic stop in Brooklyn.
 Police pulled them over for driving without headlights on and illegally parking.
 Inside the vehicle, officers spotted a lit joint, and a subsequent search yielded three loaded handguns, a semiautomatic rifle, a ballistics vest, and several bags of marijuana that were among suitcases, clothing, shoes, and furniture parts.
 Sebastian was in New York at the time for what was supposed to have been only a matter of hours, being in between a move of residence, and for the opening of basketball courts at the Coney Island projects where he was raised.
-In April 2019, following a two-week trial, Telfair was found guilty of felonious weapons possession, On August 12, 2019, he was sentenced to three and a half years in prison for the offense.
-The case is currently on appeal.
+In April 2019, following a two-week trial, Telfair was found guilty of felonious weapons possession.
+On August 12, 2019, he was sentenced to three and a half years in prison for the offense.
+His conviction was overturned by the New York Court of Appeals on November 21, 2023.

 Reported by ESPN from an October 7, 2021 indictment, eighteen former NBA players, including Telfair, Jamario Moon, Glen Davis, Tony Allen and Darius Miles, were arrested on charges alleging they defrauded the league's health and welfare benefit plan out of about $4 million.
 According to the indictment, the former players engaged in a widespread scheme to defraud the plan by submitting false and fraudulent claims to get reimbursed for medical and dental expenses that were never actually incurred.